Skip to main content

 Mandatory Health Insurance

-In addition to the aforementioned benefits, every resident and worker in the Netherlands must have basic health insurance, which covers standard medical care.
-The average annual premium for basic health insurance is approximately €1,752, and children under 18 are exempt from this cost.
-Supplemental health insurance policies are also available for additional coverage, with an average premium of about €370 per year.
+In addition to the aforementioned benefits, every resident and most workers in the Netherlands must have basic health insurance, which covers standard medical care.
+Supplemental health insurance policies are also available for additional coverage.

 Additional Employee Benefits Offered by Employers